 Malicious code is any type of code that causes harm to a computer system or network.
 This includes viruses, worms, Trojan horses, ransomware, logic bomb, and other malicious programs.

 Malicious code is the language used by threat actors to communicate with computers.
-This code is used to manipulate the computers and make changes.
+This code is used to manipulate the computers and make changes, often leading to unauthorized access to a system.
 It then designs programming scripts – or “phrases” - to damage, alter, or breach the network to create or exploit system vulnerabilities.
-Malicious code is used to craft numerous forms of malware and is used to carry out multiple cyber-attacks.
+Malicious code is used to craft numerous forms of malware, which can steal data and gain unauthorized access to sensitive information, and is used to carry out multiple cyber-attacks.
 Unfortunately, these attacks are easier to carry out as the malicious code scripts can be re-used and automated.
 This allows widespread and faster cyber-attacks to take place.

 What Is Malicious Code image